quynquyn/lessons/_lessons/class2/lesson19.md

 - **Why are you building a house?
 If you win the lottery, you can just buy one.**

 ### 5. I'm still on the fence about John.
 If he visits, I will consider him a friend.

 - **Joe's parents keep giving him money but he takes them for granted.
 He doesn't appreciate them.**
-- **If he stops being so rude, I will give him a piece of my mind.**
+- **If he doesn’t stop being so rude, I will give him a piece of my mind.**
 - **I will be heartbroken if he doesn't ask me out.**

 ## More Examples